Last updated:

 In all pituitary tumors stereotaxic radiosurgery can be used when medical therapy is unavailable, unsuccessful or not tolerated.

-The objective of treatment for tumors that secrete gastrin (gastrinomas) is to reduce and control gastric acid hypersecretion with histamine-2 receptor antagonists (cimetidine, ranitidine, famotidine), proton pump inhibitors (PPIs; omeprazole, lansoprazole, pantoprazole) or somatostatin analogues (SSAs; octreotide and lanreotide).
+The main objective of drug treatment for tumors that secrete gastrin (gastrinomas) is to reduce and control gastric acid hypersecretion with histamine-2 receptor antagonists (cimetidine, ranitidine, famotidine), proton pump inhibitors (PPIs; omeprazole, lansoprazole, pantoprazole) or somatostatin analogues (SSAs; octreotide and lanreotide).
+SSAs also have an effect in reducing tumor size.

-Timing and type of surgery (i.e. Thompson procedure (i.e., wide longitudinal duodenotomy with excision of duodenal gastrinomas and of peri-pancreatic lymph nodes, pancreatoduodenectomy (PD), or duodenectomy with reimplants of the papilla) are still controversial.
+Timing and type of surgery for gastrinoma [i.e., Thompson procedure (i.e., wide longitudinal duodenotomy with excision of duodenal gastrinomas and of peri-pancreatic lymph nodes, pancreatoduodenectomy; PD), or duodenectomy with reimplants of the papilla] are still controversial and usually are chosen according to the characteristics of the patient.

 Insulinomas are usually surgically removed through enucleation of the greatest pancreatic lesions or distal pancreatic resection preserving splenic vessels and spleen.
-If the tumor cannot be completely removed by surgery, the drug inhibits insulin release and it is able to control hypoglicemia in at least 50% of patients.
+If the tumor cannot be completely removed by surgery, the administration of drugs inhibiting the insulin release is able to control hypoglycemia in at least 50% of patients.

 Non-functioning neuroendocrine tumors of the gastro-entero-pancreatic tract are usually treated by surgery.
-Surgery is indicated when the dimension of tumors is approximately 2 cm in diameter or when imaging exams during the follow-up shows a significant growth of lesions.
-In case of unresectable tumors or advanced metastatic cancer some medical therapies can be considered: SSAs, peptide receptor radionuclide therapy (PRRT), cytotoxic chemotherapy, inhibitors of thyrosin kinase receptors, inhibitors of mammalian target of rapamycin.
+Surgery is indicated when the dimension of tumors is approximately 2 cm in diameter or when imaging exams during the follow-up show a significant growth of lesions.
+In case of unresectable tumors or advanced metastatic cancer some medical therapies can be considered such as SSAs, peptide receptor radionuclide therapy (PRRT), cytotoxic chemotherapy, inhibitors of thyrosin kinase receptors and inhibitors of mammalian target of rapamycin.

 Lipomas may be removed surgically.